 Missile Towers: A Hidden Threat?
 Could there be mysterious missile towers lurking in your neighborhood?
 Or watching you while you are unaware on the beach?
 Most certainly yes.
 Really it’s not a big deal, they are just historical relics.
-But hopefully you’ve already clicked play and started this new exciting episode of Midmost Coast.

 For this show we assembled a small team of professional missile investigators and headed to Topsail Island to study the remnants of a top secret World War II era missile program.
 What we found was shocking.
 Missile towers hiding in neighborhoods, missile houses masquerading as unassuming homes, missile towers even at your dinner table?
-No. But get off the smartphone and have a conversation with us like a normal person.
+No. But get off the phone and have a conversation with us like a normal person.

 In the 1940’s the U.S. military seized Topsail Island and created facility for the assembly of experimental missiles as well as other hearty support structures, many of which are still standing today.
 Join us as we travel back in time to unearth the history of the Assembly Building, visit the Missiles and More Museum, and harass innocent towers that are just trying to move on with their lives.

 Sausage Biscuit Report

 And once again Sean continues his quest to find which sausage egg and cheese biscuit fits into this ornate glass slipper that he claims to have found at the royal ball.
 But I think he just bought it at a thrift store.
 Anyway, in this episode he visits the brand new Wilmington breakfast eatery rockstar Cast Iron Kitchen and finds some excuse to not give their sausage biscuit with fruit side a perfect score.